sky99190/demo/DataStructure/Readme.md

 Purdue ECE 368 datastructure course homework.
-This is a AVL tree with searching node function.
+This is an AVL tree with searching node function and print.
 Implemented in C.